Are you considering emotionally focused therapy for couples?

 Emotionally focused therapy takes place in three distinct stages and includes the following steps.

-Stage 1: Understand the Patterns That Keep You Stuck
+Stage 1: De-escalating Conflict: Understanding the Patterns That Keep You Stuck

 Stage 2 – Renew Your Bond and Change Communication Patterns